 Whether you’re a lifelong vegan, just trying to incorporate more plant-based foods into your life, you’ve got a vegan friend coming over for a visit, or you’re just testing the waters but have no idea what you’re doing, I promise it’s not that hard and as you can see, you don’t have to spend $15 on lettuce and water!

-There’s so many other vegan options in Sidney as well!
+There are so many other vegan options in Sidney as well!
 I hope you’re curious and hungry enough to come check them out yourself!